ddan4/Gravity-DAO-INFO/spaces/1_WELFARE-AT-WORK-WEB-3.md

 That is Web Three, and it's very amazing that we will be **talking about working conditions and welfare in DAO and in Web Three projects**.
 Here we have amazing people that I am going to let themselves to introduce themselves and to speak a bit about who they are, what do they do and why do you do it the way you do it?
 And why do you like to do it here?

 We have people who have been working with human resources in multiple communities, and they can really teach to us with their experience and also contribute to the learning of all of us.

+### Introducing Loie (PeopleOps: Giveth, CommonsStack, Gitcoin.
+Founder: People Operations Guild)

-Yeah, I will first pass the mic to Loie.
+**JuanK**:    I will first pass the mic to Loie.
 How are you Loie?
 Where are you logging from?
-Yep.

 **Loie**:    Hey Juan.
 I am logging in from a pretty special space.
-Actually.
-It's fitting I'm at full node in Berlin right now, which is cowork in space full of Web Three people.
+I'm at full node in Berlin right now, which is co-work in space full of Web Three people.
 I'm in this little tree house that's shaped like a womb and is a rest space.
-Spatially, this is totally a micro welfare at work in Web Three.
+Spatially, this is totally a micro-welfare at work in Web Three.
 I'm doing well.
-Speaking with you all.
-Now, I'll just say a little about me as contributed as a people ops person in Giveth and CommonsStack and Bitcoin.
+Its good to be speaking with you all.

+Now, I'll just say a little about me as contributed as a people ops person in Giveth and CommonsStack and Gitcoin.
+I also founded the People Operations Guild.
-I also founded the People Operations Guild, which is a Guild for all the people ops folks.
-I've Web Three, all of us who have blocks leads do different works.
 I really love this work.
 I come from activist communities, but I'm a care person at my core.
-I love taking that to both the personal and the policies have in places creating great policies for parents and for folks going through hard times and for professional development and continuing education for peer review and doing all these things and a socially decent instrument.

-**Loie**:    I'm very happy to be amongst you guys.
+I love taking that to both the personal and participating in creating great policies for parents and for folks going through hard times and for professional development and continuing education, peer review and doing all these things.
+I'm very happy to be amongst you guys.

+### Introducing Heather (PeopleOps: Giveth, CommonsStack, Gitcoin)

-**JuanK**:    Thank you, Louis.
-Thank you.
+**JuanK**:    Thank you.
 That's amazing to have you here, Heather, would you like to introduce yourself a bit to the space?
-I also want to remind that I sent some of the guiding questions that we have in an email a bit early today, so that we can prepare ourselves a bit and not be like catched out of the blue with some of the questions that we're preparing.
-Heather, would you like to talk a bit?

 (08:45)
 **Heather**:    Yeah, sure.
-Thank you for telling me that cuz I'm coming from Denver, so I'm just waking up.
+I'm coming from Denver, so I'm just waking up.
 I've been doing people ops, for Giveth and Commons stack and Gitcoin for the past year and a half.

 **People ops, to me, includes hiring recruiting, doing check-ins and also doing exit interviews**.
 Before that, my past career life I'm trained as a clinical mental health counselor.
 I was working in an inpatient adult psychiatric hospital for five years previously.

 With that experience I really have more of a human centered approach when it comes to human resources *and have really brought in a lot of my counseling techniques into HR*, especially when it comes to interviewing and just dealing with conflict in the workplace and also in the, on the onboarding processes as well.
-That's all I can think of for now about myself.
-I'll pass the mic to back, I suppose.
+I'll pass the mic back.

+### Introducing Daniel (Founder: RNDAO, PeopleOps: Aragon)

 **JuanK**:    Thank you, Heather.
 It's great to have you here.
-Now.
 We have two other guests that are really cool.
-I will pass the mic to Daniel who is the founder of AR DAO and also have been working a lot on these human resources on Aragon.
+I will pass the mic to Daniel who is the founder of RNDAO and also have been working a lot on these human resources on Aragon.
 Daniel, nice to have you here.
 Would you like to introduce yourself?

 **Daniel**:    Sure.
 Thank you.
 Thank you very much for having me and great to have this conversation with this cool group.
-I come from an organization design background actually started my career as a chef in hospitality doing experience design.
-That still informs the way, of these issues, both the good things and the bad things I see in the space and how we can progress.
+I come from an organization design background actually **started my career as a chef in hospitality doing experience design**.
+That still informs both the good things and the bad things I see in the space and how we can progress.

 Generally, I've been a community builder, a researcher and entrepreneur through these lens of organization design or how can people work together from a systemic perspective or how do groups interact and so on.
 Thank you for having me.

+### Introducing Ben (PocketDAO)

 **JuanK**:    Amazing.
 Now Ben, you are representing [PocketDAO](https://www.pokt.network/).
 What can you tell us about yourself and your experience?

 **Ben**:    Thank you.
 Good to be here.
 Yeah, I'm pretty well.
 Thanks.
 I'm in Bali at the moment, so it's a nice warm evening here and as always great to speak to people all around the world.
 I have always had my work in the tech and the purpose space.

 I really think technology is a great thing for the world, but it really needs to be focused on the human component and been really fortunate to be able to work in some organizations that have tried to bring those two things together.

-I got into Web Three because it's the best opportunity for us to build new systems that support human flourishing.
+**I got into Web Three because it's the best opportunity for us to build new systems that support human flourishing**.
 The conversation that we're gonna have today is about why it's so important, but also the challenges that are in front of us, which are really huge, but all the great people on this call, I'm sure.
 I'm sure we can do some really cool things.

-## Panel

 ### Question 1: How should DAOs take care of contributors?